Discover the Big Belly Technique–the easiest way I know of to let go of fear and help you relax in under 5 seconds.

 For those of you who have taken a Reiki class, you already know that many of the meditation techniques we learn involve building energy in this area.
 By connecting to our true nature or center by focusing on the hara, we’re then in a solid place to be able to help others.

-In my Reiki I class, one of the very first things you learn is the Purifying Breath Technique.
+When you learn Reiki, one of the very first things you learn is the Purifying Breath Technique.
 It’s another easy, great way to connect to your hara.
 Ask me to show you at your next session; similar to the Big Belly Technique it’s simple to learn and practice and is a great way to focus and center yourself no matter what’s going on.